alphagov/pay-js-commons/README.md

 Once you are a member run the following commands

+- make sure you are on the latest master version of `pay-js-commons`
 - `npm login` (if you’re not already logged in)
 - `npm version major|minor|patch` depending on which sort of release it is
 - `npm publish`